If you prefer the sweet flavor of pears but the crunch of an apple, look no further than the Shinseiki Asian Pear tree.

 Shinseiki Asian Pear Tree Care

 Shinseiki is resistant to pests and diseases (even to the destructive codling moth).
-It is somewhat resistant to fire blight but can be susceptible to fire blight if placed in wrong location.
+It is somewhat resistant to fire blight but can be susceptible to fire blight if placed in the wrong location.

 These are not bare root trees.
 They ship rooted in a pot with soil with planting care instructions.